 Translational Pilot Program

+Funds can best be used in any of the Research Resources and Core Facilities on the UT Southwestern campus.
 The awards may support translational research that combines basic biomedical and clinical science as long as there is a direct connection to human biology or disease.
-For instance, applications that analyze the behavior of human cells in vitro or in experimental animals will be acceptable as long as the question being asked has direct relevance to human illness.
+For instance, applications that analyze the behavior of human cells in vitro or in experimental animals are acceptable as long as the question being asked has direct relevance to human illness.
 Proposals to use human tissue only to elucidate basic biological mechanisms, on the other hand, will not be considered.